bbucca3/K911/README.md

 In order to use search functionality:

-- Visit Petfinder.com and register for a (free) API key [here](https://www.petfinder.com/developers/api-key).
+- Register for a Petfinder.com (free) API key [here](https://www.petfinder.com/developers/api-key).
 - Create a new Swift file called Petfinder.swift under the API folder.
-- Paste in your API key to Petfinder.swift (see Example.swift for format).
+- Paste in your API key to Petfinder.swift (see Example.swift under API folder for format).

 ## Screenshots